Anthony Ujah: Mainz 05

-In June 2011, Ujah signed for 1.
-FSV Mainz 05, after being tracked by several clubs, most notably Danish outfits F.C.
+In June 2011, Ujah signed for Mainz 05, after being tracked by several clubs, most notably Danish outfits F.C.
 Copenhagen and Brøndby IF.
-Ujah scored his first two goals for his new club in a 3–1 victory over VfB Stuttgart on 4 November, ending his side's winless run that stretched back to mid-August and moved them three points clear of the relegation zone.
+Early in his Mainz career, Ujah missed multiple chances and scored a crucial own goal as Mainz were knocked out of the UEFA Europa League by Gaz Metan Mediaș.
+Ujah scored his first two goals for his new club in a 3–1 victory over VfB Stuttgart on 4 November, ending his side's winless run that stretched back to mid-August and moved them three points clear of the relegation zone; however, these were the only Bundesliga goals he scored that season, and he made only three substitute appearances after the winter break.

+1. FC Köln

-On the last day of the summer 2012 transfer window, Ujah signed a season-loan to 1.
-FC Köln.
+On the last day of the summer 2012 transfer window, Ujah signed for 1.
+FC Köln on a season-long loan.
+He scored 13 goals in the 2012–13 2.
+Bundesliga and the transfer was made permanent at the end of the season.

+Köln won promotion to the Bundesliga in the 2013–14 season, with Ujah forming a strike partnership alongside Patrick Helmes.
+Ujah was the club's top scorer in the 2014–15 Bundesliga season, scoring 10 goals.
+In March 2015, Ujah made headlines for his celebration after scoring a goal against Eintracht Frankfurt; the striker ran towards the club's goat mascot, Hennes, and grabbed its horns.

+In 2020 Ujah described his spell at Köln as the best time in his career.

 Werder Bremen

-On 5 May 2015, SV Werder Bremen announced that they had signed Ujah on a four-year contract, starting from the 2015–16 season.
+On 5 May 2015, Werder Bremen announced that they had triggered Ujah's release clause and he would join the club for the 2015–16 season.
 On 24 October, Ujah scored a brace against his former club Mainz as Werder earned a 3–1 away win following five successive defeats.
 Four days laters, he netted again, helping Werder to a 1–0 victory over his former club 1.
 FC Köln in the second round of the DFB-Pokal.
 It was his first goal in a home match at the Weserstadion.